kuritz/nyc-qmp-cooker/README.md

 [![Build Status](https://drone.seattleslow.com/api/badges/nycmeshnet/nyc-qmp-cooker/status.svg)](https://drone.seattleslow.com/nycmeshnet/nyc-qmp-cooker)

+##TODO: add a downstream build from the the meshnet

 ## FYI Everything bellow is from the LibreMesh and not super applicable but left in to make merges back in simpler

 # lime-sdk cooker